bramfam/ad-expresso/project.md

 # Issues so far

-> Research on how to use OAuth & Stuff to login thru facebook.
+1. Fixed as of Oct.2,2019 : can't Load URL: The domain of this URL isn't included in the app's domains.
+To be able to load this URL, add all domains and subdomains of your app to the App Domains field in your app settings.

+2. There's a bug that says in the login/facebook/callback route..

+This site can’t be reached localhost unexpectedly closed the connection.
+Try:

 > Make sure we can connect our account thru facebook
 > We can do things like how can we post a marketing ad for a facebook profile.
-> We can only create a campaign if there's a facebook account linkd.
+> We can only create a campaign if there's a facebook account linked

 # Port Number
 - serving on port : 8900 << localhost